-The Global Peak Storm Surge Map provides the location and height of more than 560 storm surges since 1880.
-More than 300 events occurred in the United States, while more than 260 events are international (non-U.S.) storm surges.
+The Global Peak Storm Surge Map provides the location and height of more than 700 storm surges since 1880.
+Here is a list of the number of surges for each ocean basin, as of February, 2015.
 Here is a list of the number of international surges in each region:

 |Southern Indian Ocean (Madagascar)||1|